Skip to content

 Source: European Commission

-Further details on the European Commission’s better regulation efforts and its goals for these efforts are available here on the European Commission website.
+More information about the Commission’s better regulation work and on simplifying EU regulations and reducing unnecessary regulatory costs are available here.
 Guidelines and tools for these efforts have been developed and are available here.
 The better regulation guidelines apply to all steps in the law-making process and set out the principles with which the European Commission should comply when preparing new initiatives and when managing and evaluating existing legislation.

 An Interinstitutional agreement on better law-making (IIA) has been agreed by the European Commission, the European Parliament and the European Council regarding better regulation.
 According to the agreement, the European Council and the European Parliament will also make impact assessments of substantial amendments to the original proposal.